eciii/pkdb/FOSS (concepts).md

 **Internet resources**

-Homepage
+- Homepage
-Documentation
+- Documentation

-Git repositories (read-only)
+Public (read-only) git repositories:

+- One form of classification
+    - self-hosted
+    - managed
+        - by a non-profit
+        - by a for-profit
+- Another form of classification
-- Bare (self-hosted)
+    - Bare only (thus necessarily self-hosted).
+This is very rare.
+    - Browsable (using some gitforge)
-- Browser
+- By gitforge
     - cgit (self-hosted)
     - GitLab (self-hosted or as-a-service)
     - GitHub (as-a-service)

-Email-Patch / Pull-Request
-Issue tracker

 In general an _open software project_ required the following resources available on the internet:

-- Source code
-- Discussions:
+- Source code.
+In the old days source code was made available using _versioned released trees_.
+However this practice was inconvenient for several reasons (elaborate this!) which led to the emergence of _source code management_ tools such as Git.
+- Discussions.
+There are mainly two types of discussions around an open software project:
     - Help on Usage: For users that intend to "just use" the software and don't have any a priori motivation to contribute back.
+    - With intent to contribute:
-	- Actual issues with the software -> Might lead to fixes (patches)
+        - Actual issues with the software.
+Might lead to fixes.
-	- Enhancement proposals -> Might lead to enhancements (patches)
+        - Enhancement proposals.
+Might lead to enhancements.

-Source code availability: In the old days source code was made available using _versioned released trees_.
-However this practice was inconvenient for several reasons (elaborate this!) which led to the emergence of _source code management_ tools such as Git.
+Actual contributions are performed using one of two main mechanisms:

+- Email-Patch (git-agnostic)
+- Pull-Request (git-specific)

+Issue tracker

 **Links**